-- Check for any error messages. - a.
-Select View > Show Output or click Errors in the Scenario Status pane.
+- 1. Check for any error or warning messages. - Select View > Show Output.
+You can sort the message by type, such as Warnings or Errors.

 The Output dialog box opens and lists a message text, the total number of messages generated, the Vusers and load generators that generated the error, and the scripts in which the errors occurred.